-Provides oversight to the Project Manager and is responsible for the College's Strategic Capital Planning Process.
-Provides direction and oversight for the facilitation, development and completion of the annual capital plan and budget as well as the 5-year rolling capital budget forecast.
-Works closely with the Strategic Capital and Infrastructure Planning Committee to develop the annual capital plan/budget and 5 year rolling capital plan/budget forecast.
-Provides guidance and oversight to ensure that background information to support decision making is researched, collected, verified and distributed to the required stakeholders.
-This includes but is not limited to: deferred maintenance data, College roofing audits, College energy and greenhouse gas reduction audits, Sustainability Plan technical audits and FMS stakeholder input.
-Collaborates with College stakeholders including but not limited to Information Technology Services (ITS), Academic Departments, Student Services, Student Governments, Ancillary Services (Residence, Parking, Food Services and Event and Banquet Services) to ensure a comprehensive understanding of college capital requirements.
-Supports works with stakeholders to develop a full understanding of capital initiatives, their estimated costs, relationship to the SLC strategic plan and risk registry.
-Supports the collaboration with the Strategic Capital and Infrastructure Planning Committee to develop stakeholder understanding and consensus and the completion of the Capital Plan for the new budget year and the 5-year forecast.
-Provides the required oversight to ensure that the completed plan will have budget parameters and timelines that must be adhered to.
+- Provides support to the facilitation, development and completion of the annual capital plan and budget as well as the 5-year rolling capital plan/budget forecast. - Works closely with the Strategic Capital and Infrastructure Planning Committee to develop the annual capital plan/budget and 5 year rolling capital plan/budget forecast. - Provides background information to support decision making including but not limited to deferred maintenance data, College roofing audits, College energy and greenhouse gas reduction audits, Sustainability Plan, technical audits, and FMS stakeholder input. - Collaborates with College stakeholders including but not limited to

+Information Technology Services (ITS), Academic Departments, Student Services, Student Governments, Ancillary Services (Residence, Parking, Food Services and Event and Banquet Services) to ensure a comprehensive understanding of college capital requirements.

+- Supports works with stakeholders to develop a full understanding of capital initiatives, their estimated costs, relationship to the SLC strategic plan and risk registry. - Supports the collaboration with the Strategic Capital and Infrastructure Planning Committee to develop stakeholder understanding and consensus and the completion of the Capital Plan for the new budget year and the 5-year forecast.
+The completed plan will have budget parameters and timelines that must be adhered to.